 However, there were always a few issues that left a bit to be desired from the user experience on Samsung's most expensive phones.
 They have a long list of positives, such as the large foldable display with S Pen support, efficient software features, and improved durability with every iteration.

-The areas where I felt improvements could be made, and it was mind-blogging why they were even as the lineup matured significantly over the years, were the cover display and the camera.
+The areas where I felt improvements could be made—it was mind-blogging why they weren't already there even as the lineup matured significantly over the years—were the cover display and the camera.
 This rang true much more after I got to use some foldable phones from China at the Mobile World Congress in Barcelona.

 For those who're unaware, the Galaxy Z Fold Special Edition has a 200-megapixel primary sensor compared to the Galaxy Z Fold 6's 50-megapixel.
 It leaves a proverbial bad taste in the mouth, making me feel as if Samsung made me use a phone made with its old inventory of parts when it could have just brought these upgrades to the Galaxy Z Fold 6 in the first place.

-It's entirely possible that many customers may not even hear about this device, because there's no marketing push behind it in any other country other than those two.
-On balance, though, it begs the question that should the focus not be providing every customer the best Galaxy Z Fold experience possible?
+It's entirely possible that many customers may not even hear about this device.
+There's no marketing push behind it in any other country other than those two.
+On balance, though, it begs the question: should the focus not be on providing every customer the best Galaxy Z Fold experience possible?